elibroftw/blog.elijahlopez.ca/content/posts/anti-communism.md

 Argument one: it was capitalism that was constraining people's freedom!

 Rebuttal: the ruling class has always pushed their views onto others, whether they are more progressive or less progressive than the previous rulers.
-The october revolution might've resulted in more freedoms, but for every good revolution, there are revolutions that ended up being worse.
+The october revolution might've resulted in more freedom, but for every good revolution, there are revolutions that end up being worse.
 Notable case: Iran and women's right to not wear a hijab.

 Argument two: in capitalism schools prepare students for a life time of work.